-Determine IT needs: Cloud v.
-On-Premise deployment
+Determine IT Needs and Cloud v.
+On-Premise Deployment

-While you're in the Discovery phase of your DAM project, you'll want to work with your IT team to determine whether you want to host your system in the cloud or on-premise.
-The decision to host your DAM system in the Cloud or On-Premise truly does depend on your business needs and analysis of the total cost of ownership (TCO).
+While you're in the Discovery phase of your DAM project, you'll want to work with your IT team to determine whether you want to host your system in the Cloud or On-Premise.
+The decision to host your DAM system in the Cloud On-Premise truly does depend on your business needs and analysis of the total cost of ownership (TCO).